Oleksandr Maselsky: Biography

-Oleskandr Maselsky was born on 7 December 1936 in the village of Khmelove, Kirovohrad Oblast, to the family of a collective farmers, to his father, Stepan Ivanovych, and his mother Okeksandra Artemivna (nee Zaporozhets).
-In addition with Olkesandr, the family had three more sons and two daughters.
+Oleksandr Maselsky was born on 7 December 1936 in the village of Khmelove, Kirovohrad Oblast, to the family of a collective farmers, to his father, Stepan Ivanovych, and his mother Okeksandra Artemivna (nee Zaporozhets).
+In addition with Oleksandr, the family had three more sons and two daughters.

 In 1954, Maselsky began his career, becoming a collective farmer, then from 1955 to 1957 (according to other sources - 1958), he served in the Air Force of the Soviet Armed Forces.

 After graduating from the army in 1958, Maselsky entered the Uman Agricultural Institute, which he chose according to the "Handbook for applicants to higher educational institutions of the USSR".
 While studying at this university, he met his future wife, Sofiya Hrihoryivna, the daughter of the teachers of this university, who was several years younger than him.
 In 1963, Maselsky graduated from the institute and married Sofiya.

 In 1963, Maselsky, together with his wife, were sent for distribution to the collective farm (according to other sources, the state farm) "Communist" in the Krasnolimansky district of the Donetsk Oblast.
 Working in that position, Maselsky managed not only to quickly earn authority and respect among his subordinates, but also by setting a personal example motivated them to work harder.
-After working as a foreman for three months, Malseky was promoted to chief agronomist of the collective farm.
+After working as a foreman for three months, Maselsky was promoted to chief agronomist of the collective farm.

-Masleksy joined the CPSU in 1965.
+Maselsky joined the CPSU in 1965.

 Maselsky worked as the chief agronomist of the Kommunist collective farm until 1966, after which, on the advice of his father-in-law and to improve his knowledge and skills in the field of agriculture, he decided to continue his studies and entered graduate school at the Kyiv Research Institute of Agriculture.

 However, Maselsky worked in the Slavyansk region for only a few months, after which he worked for some time at the Ukrainian Research Institute of Vegetation, Breeding and Genetics.
 V. Ya.
 Yuriev, who was in Kharkiv.
-In that research institution, Malelsly began working with such famous scientists as Olkesandr Hlyantsev, Borys Huryev and Ilya Polyakov.
+In that research institution, Malelsly began working with such famous scientists as Oleksandr Hlyantsev, Borys Huryev and Ilya Polyakov.